Hanziness/FocusTide/README.md

 ## What is it?

-AnotherPomodoro is a Pomodoro timer application running in the browser.
+FocusTide is a Pomodoro timer application running in the browser.
 It helps you manage your time so that you can do more work instead of watching videos of cute cats 😿

 ### Quickstart: your schedule

-When working with AnotherPomodoro, you'll be moving between three types of sessions:
+When working with FocusTide, you'll be moving between three types of sessions:

 1. **Work**. <br> Do what you have to do.
 2. (Short) **Pause**. <br> Take a short rest, stand up from your computer and drink some water.